docker-library/docs/influxdb/content.md

     --data-dir /var/lib/influxdb3
 ```

-Them, generate an admin token:
+Then, generate an admin token:

 ```bash
 docker exec -it influxdb3-enterprise influxdb3 create token --admin
 ```
-Use the token from the output to create a database
+Use the token from the output to create a database.

 ```bash
 docker exec -it influxdb3-enterprise influxdb3 create database enterprise_db --token <your_admin_token>